phucvu-nyu/bst236/docs/chapter_algorithms/climb_stairs.md

     Given a staircase with $n$steps, where you can climb $1$or $2$steps at a time, how many different ways are there to reach the top?

-As shown in the figure below, there are $3$ways to reach the top of a $3$-step staircase.
+As shown in the figure below, there are $3$ ways to reach the top of a $3$-step staircase.

 ![Number of ways to reach the 3rd step](intro_to_dynamic_programming.assets/climbing_stairs_example.png)